PRODUCING A BETTER APPLICATION:

 You should also carefully choose the “Areas of research interest” and the “Professors and researchers with research interests close to yours” in the “Research Interests” section of your online application.
-This section is critical to match faculty and Ph.D. applicants, and hence to make admission and funding offers to applicants.
+This section is critical to match faculty and PhD applicants, and hence to make admission and funding offers to applicants.
 Carefully review the background, interests, and current directions of faculty members before contacting them by email.
 If you live in the area or will be visiting New York City, request an in-person interview with faculty members whose research interests are close to yours.
-Arrange any visit far in advance; do not just arrive unannounced, or you will almost certainly be disappointed when no one is available to see you.
-(Note: do not request a meeting with the Ph.D.
-Admissions Chair unless he/she happens to be one of the faculty you are considering for an advisor.
-The Ph.D.
-Admissions Chair does not interview applicants.)
+Arrange any visit far in advance; please do not arrive unannounced, or you will almost certainly be disappointed when no one is available to see you.
+(Note: Please do not request a meeting with the PhD Admissions Chair unless they happen to be one of the faculty you are considering for an advisor.
+The PhD Admissions Chair does not interview applicants.)

 It is usually best to ask professors from your current or most recent academic institution.
 Research supervisors are strongly preferred over classroom teachers, unless the course(s) involved a substantial project.
 Otherwise, it is better to obtain letters from faculty who gave you high grades.
 Obtain letters from regular faculty members if at all possible, rather than from adjuncts, staff, or graduate students.
 Supervisors from summer internships, particularly research labs, are also good choices.